MariaSchoinaki/Thea/README.md

   Submit complaints or feedback directly through the chatbot.
 Issues can be escalated to a human agent for further assistance.

 - **Accessibility Support:**
-  The app supports accessible seating (e.g., near interpreters for hearing-impaired users) and offers supertitles for certain shows to enhance the experience for everyone.
+  The app supports accessible seating (e.g., people with mobility disabilities) and offers supertitles for certain shows to enhance the experience for everyone.

+- **Accessibility Settings:**
+  Personalize your experience with options for dark mode, adjustable font sizes, and larger buttons, ensuring comfortable use for all users, including those with visual impairments.

 - **Manual & Guided Actions:**
   Traditional menu navigation is available alongside the NLP-powered chatbot, making the app friendly for both tech-savvy and less experienced users.